 Without having to think about it these two scales already mean we're playing in two different modes.
 The Major Scale of any key is referred to as the IONIAN mode, and the Natural Minor of any key is the AEOLIAN mode.
 As they are so common we would more often than just refer to them as being Major or Minor though, without reference to their modal names.
 The important point to note is that playing in different modes just means changing the pattern of whole and half steps between notes in a scale, which then changes the feel of the key you're playing in.

-PART 2 - Putting into practise
+Part 2 - Putting it into practise

 Explanations of modes often begin with the following outline of their various names and forms.
 We can take solace in the fact that our standard major and minor patterns are nestled amongst a bunch of others that all have different and similarly strange names: